Mimetic-Metric-Torsion with induced Axial mode and Phantom barrier crossing: Evolving Torsion parameters and the extent of the Super-acceleration

-Now for small $\sgp$, the fractional corrections $U_A$ and $U_T$, albeit decreasing with time, remain of the same order of magnitude as $\sgp$ itself, in the temporal range of interest $\, t \in (t_{_T}, \tp) \,$, or equivalently $\, \t \in (\t_{_T},1)$.
+Now for small $\sgp$, the fractional corrections $U_A$ and $U_T$, although decrease with time, remain of the same order of magnitude as $\sgp$ itself, in the temporal range of interest $\, t \in (t_{_T}, \tp) \,$, or $\, \t \in (\t_{_T},1)$.
 However, the resulting fractional change in the potential, $Y$, turns out be comparatively much smaller, as illustrated with two fiducial settings $\sgp = 0.05$ and $\sgp = 0.1$ in Figs.\,\ref{Mmt2-fig3}\,(a) and (b) respectively.

-This smallness of $Y$, and as a consequence the weak time-variation of the effective dark energy EoS $\wx$, of course justifies the linear approximation in the preceding section.
+This smallness of $Y$, and as a consequence the weak time-variation of the effective DE equation of state parameter $\wx$, of course justifies the linear approximation in the preceding section.
 Note also that the peak values of $U_A, |U_T|$ and $Y$ are independent of the value of $\sgp$.
 In particular, the above expression for $U_A$ implies that the latter attains its maximum value $\,(= 0.25)$ at $\, \t = \sgp$, as illustrated in Figs.\,\ref{Mmt2-fig3}\,(a) and (b).
 On the other hand, $|U_T|$ and $Y$ being monotonically decreasing functions of $\t$, have their maximum values (equal to $0.4375$ and $0.0625$ respectively) at $\t = 0$.